brakejen/WLMerge/WLMerge/Txt/ReadMe.txt

 ﻿Welcome to WLMerge!

 INTRODUCTION
 This application can be used to merge Bricklink Wanted Lists.
-While Bricklink supports this (by uploading lists to existing ones), it won't allow users to perform bulk operations on values.
-This is the main purpose of this application.
+While Bricklink supports this (by uploading lists to existing ones), it won't allow users to perform bulk operations on properties of a Wanted List (like multiplying piece count / Min Qty with a factor).
+This application supports some simple builk operations on Wanted Lists in addition to merge functionality.

 USAGE
 Most controls in the main window have tool tips.
 Hover and get explanation.
 A few pointers: